Design for Machining Toolkit

 Remember for CNC:

-Any part that requires square corners will cost you heavily, as the only way to produce them is to burn them out with Electro-discharge machining (EDM) or cut slowly with extremely small tools.
+Any part that requires square corners will cost much more, as the only way to produce them is to burn them out with electro-discharge machining (EDM) or to cut slowly with extremely small tools.

 Enhanced Machining Capabilities with Our Digital Network

-Get anodising, tighter tolerances, and volume pricing options through our network of manufacturing partners powered by Hubs.
+Get anodising, tighter tolerances, and volume pricing options through our network of manufacturing partners powered.
 You'll find plating (black oxide, nickel), anodising (Type II, Type III), and chromate coating at scale; tolerances down to ±0.020mm; and cost-efficient machined parts at higher volume.